 "Any time you have an opportunity, encourage your family to unplug and sit together at the table during mealtime.
 While it is not always feasible with after school activities, strive for eating at least one meal together at the dinner table every day, or as often as possible.
 Eating together with no interruptions creates an opportunity to teach and learn important life and social skills as well as to encourage family discussion and bonding.
 Taking the time to listen and learn about your child’s day and share your own shows them that you value their thoughts and enjoy their company," says Rachel Copeland, a Certified Child Life Specialist.

-"Children feel safe and protected when they understand what is going to happen, when it is going to happen and why it is happening.
+4. Be consistent "Children feel safe and protected when they understand what is going to happen, when it is going to happen and why it is happening.
 Predictable schedules, consistent rules and discipline, clearly understood expectations, as well as encouraging honest and open discussion, providing words of affirmation, dependability, active listening, providing frequent positive attention, spending time together, the expectation of unconditional love and lots of hugs all show a child that they are loved, important and special," says Copeland.

 If you say it, you've got to mean it.
 Whether it's going to bed at a certain time or knowing consequences of their actions, consistency gives children security and comfort.